 I tried to pick up one of the lightest balls with my right arm, but it was immediately obvious that I was going to bowl left-handed all night.
 Oh well, at least it would disguise my hopeless inadequacy!

 We divided into three teams: the coaches plus Jose, the faster group and the slower group.
 My lane consisted of Louise, Helen, Alex, Elena and I. It took me a while to work out how to bowl with the wrong arm, but I almost managed to get the hang of it in the end.
 Elena was clearly the best on our lane – her curling skills must have given her an advantage!
 I ended my last go with a spare and we didn’t realise that I had another ball, so Alex took it for me… fortunately he knocked down 9 pins, so I ended up with a reasonable score and wasn’t last!

 That honour was reserved for Alan, who proved that it’s impossible to be good at everything!

 We paid for a second game and I really started to get the hang of it.
 I managed to score my first strike 😀 Yay!
 Success!!!

-It was a really fun way to end the week… although the party continued back at the farmhouse for some people, with a bit of a party in the hot tub.
-I was shattered, so I went to bed.
+It was a really fun way to end the week.
+The celebrations continued back at the farmhouse for some people, with a bit of a party in the hot tub.
+I was feeling shattered, so I went to bed.